BathlaNeffi/AnalyticsUtilityApp/README.md

 ## Usage

 Once the development server is running, you can access the utility app in your browser at http://localhost:3000/.
-Try typing in the input field to see the autocomplete feature in action.
+Try  click on utility buttons.

 ## Conclusion